Veterans Day

 Several months later he received a hardship discharge and returned home to help with his mother and two younger sisters.
 We were married later that year.

-Fast forward to 53 years later…..and it has been fast!
-Our 53rd anniversary is in about two weeks.
+Fast forward to 54 years later…..and it has been fast!
+Our 54rd anniversary is in a couple of weeks.
 My goodness, that seems like a lifetime ago.
 But I can still remember his serial number))

 Final Thoughts